Sondzus/MathStat474/README.md

 * wk8, day2: But what is the *integrand* above?
 Normal density formula.
 Standard normal: why? ("how many stdevs away from the mean?")
 Applications and examples using the normal calculations and standard normal $z$-scores.
 * wk9, day1: wrap up any remaining examples from above.
 * wk9, day2: midterm exam.
 * wk10, day1: after spring break we continue with applications of the normal distribution: approximation and binomial.
-Large-sample theorems.
-Statistical inference, here we come! :)
+Our first real large-sample theorems.
+Statistical inference, here we come! :)  Also we will introduce the uniform distribution which we skipped before the break.
+* wk10, day2: wrapping up probability and intro to statistical inference.
+Returning the midterm exam (graded) for those students who did not pick it up on Monday from my office.

 ### HW formatting